MSuskiewicz/msuskiewicz.github.io/_pages/publications.md

   In the  introduction, we tried to explain in a simple way the principles behind AlphaFold2 and introduce various recent easy-to-use tools for protein analysis.
 Hopefully this part might be interesting even for people working on some other protein families.

-  The Institute of Chemistry of the CNRS has dedicated to this paper a nice <a href="https://www.inc.cnrs.fr/fr/cnrsinfo/lintelligence-artificielle-pour-predire-la-forme-des-proteines">news & views article in French</a>.
+  The Institute of Chemistry of the CNRS has dedicated to this paper a nice <a href="https://www.inc.cnrs.fr/fr/cnrsinfo/lintelligence-artificielle-pour-predire-la-forme-des-proteines">news & views article in French</a>, and we have <a href="http://cbm.cnrs-orleans.fr/en/actualite/combining-computers-and-experiments-to-study-the-domain-composition-and-function-of-the-parp-protein-family-2/">a short note in English</a> on our Centre's website, too.